Crozzers/screen_brightness_control/README.md

 ### Using the `display` kwarg does nothing/creates exceptions on Linux
 **Why this happens:**
-The `display` kwarg is only supported by the `Light` and `XRandr` classes, not by `XBacklight`.
+The `display` kwarg is only supported by the `Light`, `XRandr` and `DDCUtil` classes, not by `XBacklight`.
 So if you only have `xbacklight` installed on your system this kwarg will not work

 **How to fix it:**
-Install light (recommended) or xrandr using your system package manager:
+Install light (recommended), xrandr or ddcutil using your system package manager:

-* Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xrandr`
+* Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xrandr` or `sudo pacman -S ddcutil`
-* Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install x11-server-utils`
+* Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install x11-server-utils` or `sudo apt install ddcutil`
 * Fedora: `sudo dnf install light` or `sudo dnf install libXrandr`